Rocka Rolla: Release

 The album, along with Sad Wings of Destiny, owned by Gull at that time, was reissued as part of the band's limited edition 50 Heavy Metal Years of Music box-set, released on October 2021, through Sony Music Entertainment and Legacy Recordings.

 In 2023, the band regained control of the recordings of Rocka Rolla and also their second album via the company Reach Music and are planning a 50th anniversary release of the album for 2024.

 Hill confirmed in a 2024 interview with Detroit radio station WRIF that the album had been "re-engineered" by Priest collaborator Tom Allom in preparation for a release that was "a few weeks away."

 The album, titled "Rocka Rolla - 50th Anniversary: Remixed And Remastered 1974 - 2024", was digitally re-released on 13 September 2024 and was expected to be physically reissued on 22 November 2024.
+This version also replaces the fadeouts from the original release with the natural endings of the tracks, but does not include the original four-minute version of "Rocka Rolla".